bite-your-idols/Combiner/README.md

 Combiner depends on [Concat](https://github.com/gko/concat) Node.js module to do its job, so right after installing this plugin you will need to install node and concat just as following:

 - Visit [nodejs.org](https://nodejs.org/), download file and install it.
-Then make sure that node is in your PATH, open up a shell window and execute `node --version`.
+Then make sure that node is in your PATH, open up a shell window and execute `node --v`.
 You should see a version number.

-- From a shell window install concat npm module using the following command: `npm install -g concat`<br><br>
+- Then install concat npm module using the following command in the same shell window: `npm install -g concat`